For questions, please contact firstname.lastname@example.org.

 A school may have more than one official college team, provided they meet the requirements above.
 However, there will be no special exceptions to the player transfer policy made for schools in this situation.

-A community team may not have any affiliation with a college and may not use the name of a school as part of their team name.
+A club team may not have any affiliation with a college and may not use the name of a school as part of their team name.
 They may not receive any monetary or in-kind support from any school, including but not limited to free or discounted practice or event space.
 However, discounted practice or event space shall not be considered in-kind support if a community resident, unaffiliated with the school, could have obtained the space at the same cost.

 All players on a collegiate team must attend the same school.
 Current graduate students will be permitted to play on their school’s collegiate team.
 Faculty, staff, and non-students will not be permitted to play on a school’s collegiate team.
 A student from a college with an unofficial or community team may not compete with a college team from another school.